"Troubleshooting and Solutions for Addressing Voltage Drop Challenges in Inverter Circuits

 To continue the analysis The average voltage induced across the appropriate transformer winding must first be determined.

-If we use a centre tap 12-0-12V /5 amp transformer and apply 12V @ 50% duty cycle to one of the 12V windings, we can determine the average voltage induced within that winding and MOSFET drain as follows:
+If we use a center-tap 12-0-12V/5-amp transformer and apply 12V @ 50% duty cycle to one of the 12V windings, we can determine the average voltage induced within that winding and MOSFET drain as follows:

 12 x 50% = 6V